 The traveler left, rejoicing in his good fortune.
 He knew the jewel was worth enough to give him security for the rest of his life.
 But a few days later he came back, searching for the wise woman.
 When he found her, he returned the stone and said:

 I have been thinking.
 I know how valuable the stone is, but I would like to exchange it in the hope that you can give me something much more precious.
 If you can, teach me the secrets about the power you have within you, the power that enabled you to, without hesitation, give me this precious stone.”- The Secret Power of Yoga by Nischala Joy Devi

 Perhaps within each of us is a hungry traveler, a wise woman, and a precious stone waiting to be seen.

 I believe there is room for humor in therapy.

 I believe in therapy that is respectful of your natural healing processes.

 I believe we exist outside of diagnosis and labels.

 I believe in taking the time necessary to heal.

-I believe that self-acceptance is a fundamental step in changing our lives.
+I believe that self-acceptance is a fundamental step in making changes.